Peter Yuen

 Peter Yuen is a Canadian politician and retired police officer, serving for 35 years.
-He served as the Deputy Chief of the Toronto Police Service from 2017 to 2022 and headed the Toronto police community safety command.
+He was Deputy Chief of the Toronto Police Service from 2017 to 2022 and headed the Toronto police community safety command.

-Biography
+Early life and career

-He was born in Hong Kong and immigrated to East York in 1975, 11 years after his birth, where his father opened a restaurant.
-Yuen attended Scarborough’s Blessed Cardinal Newman Catholic Secondary School.
-He initially pursued a degree in chemical engineering at McMaster University in Hamilton before leaving after two years to become a police officer.
-While investigating a gambling den as an undercover Constable, Yuen was severely beaten and mock executed after he was exposed as a police officer.
+Born in Hong Kong, Yuen immigrated to Canada in 1975 at age 11, settling in East York, Ontario, where his father opened a restaurant.
+He attended Scarborough's Blessed Cardinal Newman Catholic Secondary School.
+He studied chemical engineering at McMaster University in Hamilton for two years, before joining the Toronto Police Service (TPS) in 1987.
+He later completed his bachelor's degree in justice studies and master's degree in leadership at the University of Guelph.

-Yuen became the first Superintendent within the Toronto Police Services of Chinese heritage and was named police officer of the year.
-In April 2018, he provided an update to the public on behalf of Toronto Police Services and Constable Kenny Lam following the 2018 Toronto van attack.
+While investigating a gambling den as an undercover Constable in 1990, Yuen was severely beaten and mock executed after he was exposed as a police officer; he was later named police officer of the year.
+He was promoted to Sergeant in 1996, Staff Sergeant in 2000, Inspector in 2006, and Staff Inspector in 2012, before becoming the first Superintendent of Chinese heritage within the TPS in 2014.
+He was subsequently named one of three deputy TPS chiefs in 2017, serving until his retirement in 2022.
+In April 2018, he provided an update to the public on behalf of the TPS and Constable Kenny Lam following the 2018 Toronto van attack.

-Political career
+Yuen reportedly attended the 2015 China Victory Day Parade as a member of a Chinese-Canadian delegation.

+Politics

-In October 2024, Peter Yuen was officially nominated as the Ontario Liberal candidate for Scarborough-Agincourt.
+In October 2024, Yuen was officially nominated as the Ontario Liberal candidate for Scarborough-Agincourt; he lost to the incumbent Progressive Conservative candidate Aris Babikian in the 2025 provincial election.

-In April 2025, he was nominated as the Liberal Party of Canada candidate for Markham—Unionville at 2025 Canadian federal election.
-This was after the previous candidate, Paul Chiang, stepped down after suggesting that a Conservative candidate and Hong Kong activist, Joe Tay, should be turned over to Chinese police for a bounty.
-Robert Fife of the Globe and Mail scrutinized Yuen for previously attending events with organizations linked to the Chinese Communist Party such as Jiangsu Commerce Council of Canada (JCCC) in which he was listed as an honorary director.
-Yuen told the paper that he left the JCCC a decade ago.
-In 2015, he reportedly attended a military parade in China hosted by Xi Jinping.
+In April 2025, he was nominated as the Liberal Party of Canada candidate for Markham—Unionville at that year's federal election.
+He replaced the previous candidate Paul Chiang, who stepped down after suggesting that a Conservative candidate and Hong Kong activist, Joe Tay, should be turned over to Chinese police for a bounty.
+Robert Fife of the Globe and Mail scrutinized Yuen for previously attending events with organizations linked to the Chinese Communist Party such as Jiangsu Commerce Council of Canada (JCCC) in which he was listed as an honorary director; Yuen told the paper that he left the JCCC a decade ago.
+He lost to Conservative candidate Michael Ma.

+At the time of the 2025 Canadian federal election, he lived in Richmond Hill, Ontario.